 As you can see there are many options when it comes to choosing a plant-based drink.
-Most are low in saturated fat (except for some coconut versions), but the majority of these contain little protein.
-If you’re looking for one with similar values to cows’ milk, soy and pea drinks are a recommended go-to.
-However, that being said, plant-based proteins may need to be consumed in amounts greater than those for animal proteins to have the same effects on muscle maintenance and growth due to the differences in amino acid profiles.
-Overall, when chosen correctly, plant-based milk alternatives can form part of a healthy diet.
+Most are low in saturated fat (except for the coconut versions and the Tesco Oat and Almond milk), but the majority of these contain little protein.
+If you’re looking for one with similar values to cow’s milk, soy and pea drinks are a recommended go-to, as these have a similar quantity of protein and are classed as ‘complete’ proteins.

 - Opt for brands fortified with calcium, B12 and iodine as a minimum.

 - If tolerated, choose soya or pea drinks for the closest nutritional profile to milk.

 - Avoid organic milk alternatives as these are not fortified with micronutrients.

 - Stick with unsweetened / no sugar versions to reduce added sugar intake.

 Other points to consider if offering plant-based milk alternatives to children:

 - Children under 12 months are not recommended to consume plant-based milk alternatives as their main drink source, but unsweetened fortified versions can be included as part of a healthy balanced diet from age 1.
 If you suspect your child has an allergy or they follow a dairy-free diet for other reasons, please speak to your GP who can refer you to a dietitian.

 - Rice milk is not recommended to children under the age of 5 due to the arsenic content.